wis/KISS-Angular-TypeScript-Live-Reloading-WebExtensions-Boilerplate/README.md

 ## Publishing

-run `npm run bundle` to make package for distrubution, upload the bundle.zip file to the extensions web stores.
+run `npm run pack` to pack a bundle/package for publishing/distrubution, upload the bundle.zip file to the extension/add-on web stores.

 [//]: # "## Running unit tests"